troycaselli/troycaselli/README.md

 <h3>About Me:</h3>
 <b>Follower of Christ.
 Husband and father.
 Web developer.</b>

 My name is Troy Caselli (27), and I am entering the software engineering field of work in order to create quality software for users across the globe to the glory of God.
-I  am currently enrolled as a student in the Full Stack Web Development Program at Bloom Institute of Technology.
+I just received certification for the Full Stack Web Development Program at Bloom Institute of Technology.

-- 🌱 I am currently self-teaching TypeScript in order to contribute to a project purposed to mitigate homelessness in my home town.
+- 🌱 I am currently self-laerning TypeScript in order to contribute to a project purposed to mitigate homelessness in my home town.
 - 🔭 Presently, I am working on creating an intake form in order to assist homeless or nearly homeless families in Spokane.
 - ⚒️ I am seeking a full-time position as a Full-Stack Web Developer, Javascript/React Developer, or Software Engineer.
 - ⚡ Fun fact: I'm an avid Mike Wazowski fan.